Seamless generation of FTA Compliant e-invoices

 Goods That Fall Under Excise Tax in the UAE

-The UAE identifies several categories of excise goods.
+The UAE has clearly defined categories of excise goods.
+These include:

 Current Excise Tax Rates in the UAE